 - Avoid stacked charts, difficult for comparing data

 Line graphs are perfect to depict overall trends over a period of time.
-It helps you understand the changes in the data, especially when the data are collected periodically in a consistent manner.
+With line graphs, it becomes easier to understand the changes in the data.
+It is especially useful when data collection happens periodically in a consistent manner.
 It can also be used to compare the continuous changes across multiple groups of data for the same time period.
 However, the ratio of the graph can dramatically change the perception of the data.
 Increasing the height can create an exaggerated hike, whereas stretching the width can underplay it.
 There isn’t a fixed rule by which we can calculate the aspect ratio of the graph and this is probably an impractical measure, but judging by eye tends to do the trick.
 Some quick tips that helped me:

 - Avoid having any shading or borders